Vacuum boost retrofit, For 1pipe and 2 pipe steam systems

 Obviously if you starting new you would build as tight a system as possible.

-1926 1000EDR Mouat 2 pipe vapor system,1957 Bryant Boiler 463,000 BTU input, Natural vacuum operation with single solenoid vent, Custom PLC control
+I was just taking the opportunity to speak to those considering this with old leaky systems like mine.1926 1000EDR Mouat 2 pipe vapor system,1957 Bryant Boiler 463,000 BTU input, Natural vacuum operation with single solenoid vent, Custom PLC control0 -

 So, it seems that Nupi has reigned in their recommended operating range.
 The literature I have (I work for a distributor) claims continuous operating at 230F and max ~258F.
 After your question, I checked on their site for a PDF version and now they suggest max operating temp at 203...
 I'll have to call tech services and see what their thoughts are.
-The system would never see more than ~218F at 2# so it would seem possible... we shall see.
+The system would never see more than ~218F at 2# so it would seem possible... we shall see.-1

 Obviously if you starting new you would build as tight a system as possible.